Dual Enrollment

 • Have an articulated plan for high school and university attendance which will include all courses required for high school graduation with time remaining in the schedule to include university courses.

 • Maintain a 2.5 high school cumulative grade point average.
-And/or recommendation by school counselor/administration if scholar has extenuating circumstances.

 • Be enrolled in a Maryland public or private high school.